yoni386/pilo/README.md

 # pilo
-cpp ilo cli wrapper HP and DELL (ILO and iDRAC)
+cpp ilo cli wrapper for HP and DELL vendor (ILO and iDRAC)